Mauritania entry requirements for Zambia passport holders

 Frequently asked questions

-Mauritania requires a yellow fever vaccination certificate if you are arriving from a country with risk of yellow fever.
-Zambia is not on the risk list, but if you've traveled recently to a risk country, carry the certificate.
-Otherwise, it's not required.
+Mauritania requires a yellow fever vaccination certificate if you're arriving from a country with risk of yellow fever transmission.
+Zambia is not on that list, but if you've traveled through any at-risk country in the past 10 days, you'll need the certificate.
+Check with your doctor.

 Official sources